korbit-ai/korbit-mentor-action/README.md

 ### `report` - Optional

-This output will exist only if the variable headless is set to true.
-Otherwise the output will be shown directly in the github action step.
+Final report of the scan.
+If `headless` is set to false, the output will be HTML formatted.

 ## Example usage